Treating Chronic Pain with PEMF

 Treat Pain with PEMF

-Note: You can listen to this article while reading by clicking the play button (left) and then scrolling through.
+Note: You can listen to this article while reading by clicking the play button (left) and then scrolling through it.

-Pain can be treated with PEMF by blocking the messages transmitted to the brain through the nervous system.
-Natural endorphins can be produced which block message transmission.
+PEMF treats pain by blocking the messages transmitted to the brain through the nervous system.
+Natural endorphins are produced to block message transmission.
 Oxygenation can help with neuropathic pain.
-Inflammation can be reduced in both tissue and nerves decreasing pain.
-This article discusses the way pain works in the body and the ways in which pain can be treated with PEMF.
+Inflammation is reduced in both tissue and nerves, decreasing pain.
+This article discusses how pain works in the body and how pain can be treated with PEMF.

 The Mechanics of Sensations

 The human body has a communication system which connects to the brain.
-The brain works like a supercomputer receiving and transmitting messages through a network comprised of nerves cells.
+The brain works like a supercomputer receiving and transmitting messages through a network of nerve cells.

 The nerve cells are called neurons.
-The neurons have a nucleolus at the center which are connected to dendrites and axons – like a wiring mechanism of the nerves .
-The dendrites convey messages into the nucleolus, they are the input wires.
-The axons convey messages away from the nucleolus, they are the output wires.
+The neurons have a nucleolus at the centre, which are connected to dendrites and axons – like a wiring mechanism of the nerves.
+The dendrites convey messages into the nucleolus; they are the input wires.
+The axons convey messages away from the nucleolus; they are the output wires.

 According to medical wisdom, neurons cannot regenerate, but damaged axons can.

-There are two basic networks of nerve cells:
+There are two primary networks of nerve cells:

 Messages are transferred from the axons, and there are two types of axons:

-- Sensory axons (inputs) which carry messages from the skin, muscles, joints, internal organs and intestines to the central nervous system.
+Sensory axons (inputs) carry messages from the skin, muscles, joints, internal organs and intestines to the central nervous system.
 These include sensations like touch, temperature, pain, muscle activity, and joint position.

-- Motor Axons (outputs) which control motion and carry signals from the central nervous systems to the body, limbs, internal organs and intestines.
+Motor Axons (outputs) control motion and carry signals from the central nervous system to the body, limbs, internal organs and intestines.

-Inside the brain there are intermediate neurons which connect the sensory and motor neurons together.
+There are intermediate neurons inside the brain that connect the sensory and motor neurons.

 Messages are transferred from the axons by electrical pulses called action potentials.
-These electrical pulses travel from the sensory axons to the central nervous system where they activate the nerve cells and cause sensations.
+These electrical pulses travel from the sensory axons to the central nervous system, activating the nerve cells and causing sensations.

 The longer axons (or wires) are insulated with the myelin sheath, which increases the speed at which a message can travel down the axon (or wire).
 Shorter axons do not have myelin insulators, and messages travel slower through them.
-It is the shorter axons that carry messages about touch, cold, warmth and pain.
+The shorter axons carry messages about touch, cold, warmth and pain.
 Because they are slower communication channels, a pain message from the foot can take about 1 second to reach the central nervous system (the spinal cord).

-Sensations are transmitted to the brain and include a lot more than just pain.
-The sense of balance is critical to being able to stand upright.
-Sensations such as hunger, thirst, swallowing, and the need to go to the bathroom are all critical.
-Some sensations are autonomous such as the heart beat and breathing.
+Sensations are transmitted to the brain and include much more than pain.
+A sense of balance is critical to being able to stand upright.
+Sensations such as hunger, thirst, swallowing, and the need to go to the bathroom are all essential.
+Some sensations are autonomous such as the heartbeat and breathing.

-Pain is a sensation sent to the brain that would indicate the body is being damaged and a response needs to be engaged.
-The sensory axons pass the message of discomfort to the central nervous system, where it is interpreted, and then a message is sent by the motor axons to respond, (i.e. move your hand away from the hot stove that is burning it).
-The pain sensation can also cause a person to feel the need to rest, which allows time for healing.
+Pain is a sensation sent to the brain indicating the body is being damaged, and a response needs to be engaged.
+The sensory axons pass the message of discomfort to the central nervous system, where it is interpreted, and then a message is sent by the motor axons to respond (i.e. move your hand away from the hot stove that is burning it).
+The pain sensation can also cause a person to feel the need to rest, allowing healing time.

-The nociceptors can be over stimulated and become super sensitive to messages that are not even related to pain coming other sensory axons which are simply transmitting information about the body’s activities.
-Non-painful stimuli can be confused for painful stimuli, causing chronic pain.
+The nociceptors can be overstimulated and become super sensitive to messages that are not even related to pain coming from other sensory axons, which are simply transmitting information about the body’s activities.
+As a result, non-painful stimuli can be confused with painful stimuli, causing chronic pain.

 There are two types of pain: